Dum Tak is not a performance for consumption.

 In this model, participants sit surrounding the musicians; the orchestra is within reach.

-Performances may occur in childcare centers, in community halls, in neighborhood spaces.
+Performances may occur in childcare centers, community halls, and neighborhood spaces.
 This configuration transforms music from spectacle into relational exchange.

 Spatial proximity increases engagement, emotional response, and memory formation.